 I’m too shy to sit around in a meeting.
 What else can I do?

 There are a number of activities that you can do in your own home.
 For example, email and telephone surveys, telephone interviews and online questionnaires.
 You can also share your views with your tenant participation officer over the telephone.
 If this is difficult for you, we can also arrange for someone to visit you at home.

 Our menu of resident involvement lists all of the activities we offer.

 If I cannot attend a meeting how will my views be heard?

 Your views are important to us, so if you are unable to attend any meetings, please let your tenant participation officer know.
 They may ask you to complete a questionnaire or send an email with your comments and they will then arrange for your views to be put forward.

 As an owner occupier / leaseholder, how can I be involved?

 We want to hear from anyone who accesses our housing services so you do not necessarily have to be a council tenant to get involved.
-However, some of the formal groups (such as Housing Liaison Boards, residents’ associations and Constituency Tenant Groups) may have limitations on what you can vote on.
+However, some of the formal groups (such as Housing Liaison Boards and residents’ associations) may have limitations on what you can vote on.
 Your local tenant participation officer can tell you more.

 I’m worried about the costs of some of these activities – I can’t afford to pay for travel and childcare.
 How can I get involved?